 (Highlights - Beautiful Landscapes, Kungri Monastery, Mudh Village)

 Driving through the serpentine roads (or sometimes no-roads) we crossed the beautiful Pin Valley national park.
 The diverse geography displayed harsh, lonely mountains running parallel to the Spiti river for some kilometers and then, sudden change of landscapes with colorful little villages of green fields stretched between giant rocks, overlooking snow-clad mountains.
 Numerous chirping birds and colorful wildflowers added the extra charm to the valley.
 The Pin valley is also home to Snow leopards and Siberian Ibex when the region is covered in the winter snow.

 We reached the Kungri Monastery late afternoon and were lucky enough to visit it at a perfect time.
 We witnessed the young monks reciting their evening chants inside the monastery.
 It was surreal to sit with them for some time.
 When we stepped out with calmed minds, we were charmed by the little lamas practicing for a Cham dance performance.
 Cham dance is believed to drive away evils from the village houses.

 A couple of more hours on the road and we were in Kaza now, the headquarter of the Spiti Valley.

 Kaza, the headquarter of Spiti Valley -

-After locating our hotel stay and leaving our bags at the room, we headed to the Kaza market.
+We headed to the Kaza market after dropping our luggage at our hotel.
 We spent a few hours here before the sunset.
-We would be staying for three nights in Kaza and the AMS had started to hit by now.
-We were not suffocating, but breathing and walking even a few steps was making us breathless.
-So we followed the locals and bought a face mask each and woolen head caps.
-I picked one specially because the caps were colourful and hand woven by the local ladies.
+We planned three nights in Kaza but the AMS was starting to hit.
+Simultaneously, breathing and walking even a few steps were making us breathless.
+So we followed the locals and bought a face mask each and woolen beanie caps.
+I picked one especially because the caps were colorful and handwoven by the local ladies.

 After having some vegetable chowmein (noodles) and a cup of tea we wandered around the market until sundown.